ChrisChewning/githomework/homework2_answers.md

 5. you might want to reset your files back to a previous commit because you may have committed something that doesn't work or needs to be changed.

 m: "Commit 2 - The 2nd set of GIT homework answers are complete"

+1. to create a branch you type git branch
+2. to use a different branch you type git checkout <name>
+3. you would want to use a branch other than the default master b.c you can collaboratively work well but independently.